Acromelic Frontonasal Dysostosis (AFND)

 Preaxial polydactyly, or extra digits on the foot closest to the big toes is one major defining feature of the syndrome.
 As are abnormal toenails.

-Facial characteristics of the syndrome include an abnormal area between the eyebrows, clefting of the nose and nasal tip, a broader than average nasal tip, wide-set eyes, a large fontanelle, with a short and broad skull, club feet and a cleft palate.
+Facial characteristics of the syndrome include an abnormal area between the eyebrows, clefting of the nose and nasal tip, a broader than average nasal tip, wide-set eyes, a large fontanelle, a short and broad skull, club feet and a cleft palate.

 Possible clinical traits/features: